autonity/docs.autonity.org/concepts/validator/index.md

 After genesis the process is:

-- Prospective validator submits a registration request transaction to the Autonity Protocol Public APIs, calling the `registerValidator()` function to submit the Validator registration parameters `enode` URL, `oracleAddress` [oracle identifier](/concepts/validator/#oracle-identifier), and a `proof` of node ownership generated from the private key of the validator node’s [P2P node key](/concepts/validator/#p2p-node-key) and the validator’s [oracle server key](/concepts/oracle-network/#oracle-server-key).
-The transaction `msgSender()` address is used for the validator's `treasury` parameter value.
+- Prospective validator submits a registration request transaction to the Autonity Protocol Public APIs, calling the `registerValidator()` function to submit the Validator registration parameters `enode` URL, `oracleAddress` [oracle identifier](/concepts/validator/#oracle-identifier), and a `proof` of node ownership generated from the private key of the validator node’s [P2P node keys: `autonityKeys`](/concepts/validator/#p2p-node-keys-autonitykeys), private key of the [oracle server key](/concepts/oracle-network/#oracle-server-key), and the validator's [`treasury` account](/concepts/validator/#treasury-account) address.
+The `treasury` account address used in the ownership proof is used as the `msgSender()` address when submitting the registration transaction.
 The registration metadata is recorded in a `Validator` state variable data structure.
 A Liquid Newton ERC20 contract is deployed for the Validator and recorded in the Liquid Newton Contract Registry maintained by the Autonity Protocol Contract.
 - A `RegisteredValidator` event is emitted by the Autonity Protocol Contract.
 - To bond stake to the validator, the staker submits a bonding request transaction to the Autonity Protocol Public APIs, calling the `bond()` function with its validator address (`enode`) and the bonded stake amount.
 This is recorded in a `Staking` state variable data structure ready to be applied at epoch end